Non-Guaranteed vs. Guaranteed Universal Life Insurance | Pros And Cons – [MUST READ]

 WHAT DOES CASH ACCUMULATION MEAN

 The insurance company will keep that money if you do not withdraw it before you die.
-The cash value can be used for a no lapse guarantee or to borrow from the policy.
+The cash value can be used for a no-lapse guarantee or to borrow from the policy.

 So in essence, you are getting charged for borrowing via a surrender charge on money that was never yours in the first place as the life insurance company will keep that money.

 WHAT IS GUARANTEED UNIVERSAL LIFE (GUL)

 If a term life insurance and a whole life policy had a baby, it would be a Guaranteed Universal Life GUL.
-With this type of policy the life insurance coverage is guaranteed and the insured bears no risk.
+With this type of policy, the life insurance coverage is guaranteed and the insured bears no risk.

 In fact, it is much like a term.
-For instance, instead of looking at a 10,20, 30 year term, you can pick it to age 90, 95, 100, 105, 110 and 121.
-The premiums are level and the death benefit guaranteed to the age.
+For instance, instead of looking at a 10,20, 30-year term, you can pick it to age 85, 90, 95, 100, 105, 110, and 121.
+The premiums are level and the death benefit is guaranteed to the age.